BenCowen/SparseCoding/README.md

 In other words, the sparse vector <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{x}(p)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{x}(p)" title="\mathbf{x}(p)" /></a>
 multiplied with the (learned) dictionary <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{A}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{A}" title="\mathbf{A}" /></a>
 provides an efficient approximation to the signal <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{y}(p)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{y}(p)" title="\mathbf{y}(p)" /></a>.

-# Usage
-This demo requires [PyTorch](https://pytorch.org/).
-Once downloaded, simply execute `python DEMO.py` to run the dictionary learning demo with MNIST.
-The results are visualized in the `results` subdirectory.

-It should be easy to play around with both model and optimization parameters.
-All you need to look at is the `DEMO.py` code (which builds the dataloader, defines parameters, calls training subroutines, etc.).
-For more complicated options, see `DictionaryTraining.py` (where the magic happens).
-MNIST, CIFAR10, ASIRRA, and Fashion-MNIST are all readily available, but if you have your own dataloader for vectors you should be able to use that too.

 ### TO-DO
 * save dictionary objects